This is my first retreat, is that okay? I’m an advanced practitioner, is that okay?

 Upon departure we suggest that you schedule a flight for midday or later but can accommodate an earlier departure if necessary.

-We include shuttle service if you arrive at the airport between 12pm-3pm on March 24th.
+We include shuttle service if you arrive at the airport between 12pm-3pm on the first day.
 Send us your flight info by filling out this travel form so we can set up shared rides.
 If you arrive outside of this arrival window, we can still help you arrange transportation and a taxi typically costs about $30 each way.
-Yoga starts at 5:00 pm on March 24th.
+Yoga starts at 5:00 pm on the first day.

 Do I need a visa?